 This may change in the future, and as restrictions ease, it may be possible to get your picture taken while still not touching the characters.
 Of course, this will upset a lot of little kids hoping to meet their favorite character, but it’s what must be done at this time.

 Disney “face characters” (Mary Poppins, Cinderella, Ariel, Disney Princesses, etc) in the parks will NOT be wearing masks so don’t expect to get a shot of Cinderella with her face covering on.

 As much as we love the parades, people crowded up together all along Main Stree U.S.A doesn’t exactly allow for much distance between guests.
-There is no way to keep thousands of guests safe in that scenario and cutting the parades seems like the only option.
+That is why Disney suspended parades for the first two years of the parks being reopened.

-The new guidelines aren’t only for walking around the parks and riding the attractions, Dining in Disney World is also going to be very different with many changes to the way guests enjoy a meal.
+The new guidelines aren’t only for walking around the parks and riding the attractions, dining in Disney World is also very different with many changes to the way guests enjoy a meal.

-Disney Springs has announced they will have protective plastic barriers up at the cashier’s counter to keep a safe distance between the staff and guests in shops and restaurants.
-We expect the same thing to happen in the theme parks.
+In the Disney Parks and Disney Springs, shops and restaurants have protective plastic barriers up at the cashier’s counter to help maintain a safe distance between the staff and guests.

 A fantastic addition Disney started using in the parks a couple of years ago is the Mobile Ordering system.
 This allows guests to order their food from the My Disney Experience app and skip the lines in Quick Service dining locations.